-- 10 posts operate smart city solutions, or initiatives involving cooperation and development with other stakeholders to improve urban air quality - In 2019, SMMS participants reused or recycled an impressive 47% of total non-hazardous waste. - All 19 posts engage at least some customers or suppliers on energy use in buildings and in vehicles and 15 of the group are involved in non-governmental organisations and initiatives, such as EV100. - Following the first IPC Drivers' Challenge in 2012 in Montpellier, the second competition was hosted by An Post in Dublin, Ireland in 2013, and the third edition by Posti in Lapland, Finland in March 2015.
+- In 2020, SMMS participants reused or recycled an impressive 54% of total non-hazardous waste. - All 19 posts engage at least some customers or suppliers on energy use in buildings and 18 of the group are involved in initiatives aimed at influencing public policy on climate-related topics. - Following the first IPC Drivers' Challenge in 2012 in Montpellier, the second competition was hosted by An Post in Dublin, Ireland in 2013, and the third edition by Posti in Lapland, Finland in March 2015.
 In November 2016, eight posts competed in the fourth edition of the challenge, which was co-hosted by bpost at the Spa-Francorchamps Formula 1 track in Belgium.
 In April 2018 the fifth edition was held at the circuit of Estoril, Lisbon, Portugal; with 11 teams from 9 posts competing.
-In 2022, IPC will organise the sixth IPC Drivers' Challenge in the Netherlands, co-hosted by PostNL.
+In 2023, IPC will organise the sixth IPC Drivers' Challenge in the Netherlands, co-hosted by PostNL.
 The event will take place in Zandvoort, near Amsterdam.
-The 2020 event had to be postponed due to the Covid-19 crisis.
+The 2020-2022 events had to be postponed due to the Covid-19 crisis.
 Teams from European postal operators will compete in all aspects of the postal delivery chain.
 As with previous editions, the teams will be composed of a best-in-class driver and a senior manager, who will perform a number of tests on eco-driving, efficient electric car driving, car handling, safety and customer service. - The SMMS group's achievements to date are indicative of the postal sector's commitment to sustainability.
 IPC is now building on these successes and evolving the programme in order to drive further sustainability action, by aligning its sustainability strategy with the United Nations Sustainable Development Goals (UN SDGs).
-In doing so, we must ensure that sustainability considerations become integrated into business policy, processes, and longterm strategy, thereby ensuring that the sector's sustainability actions influence all aspects of the supply chain.
+In doing so, we must ensure that sustainability considerations become integrated into business policy, processes, and long-term strategy, thereby ensuring that the sector's sustainability actions influence all aspects of the supply chain.
 As we have learnt from the very beginning of the SMMS programme, the key to continuing the success of our programme will be the support and collaboration of our dedicated group of participants.
 In 2018, our participants identified the five UN SDGs most material to the postal sector: - SDG 8: Decent work and Economic growth - SDG 9: Industry, Innovation and Infrastructure - SDG 11: Sustainable Cities and Communities - SDG 12: Responsible Consumption and Production - SDG 13: Climate Action. - These five prioritised Goals were mapped to the postal sector value chain and specific targets under the Goals were then identified, through extensive literature research and stakeholder engagement.
 After multiple consulting rounds with our participating posts, these targets (or sub-Goals) were translated in to seven actionable focus areas: Health and Safety, Learning and Development, Resource Efficiency, Climate Change, Air Quality, Circular Economy and Sustainable Procurement.
 This approach ensures that the strategies deployed under the expanded programme are tailored so that the postal sector can achieve maximum positive impact.